C-Corpze/Img2Audio-Converter.js/README.md

 I've always wanted to see how audio would look like in image format and be able to edit or "draw" it.

+I hope to create a algorithm that can convert images <-> audio in such a way that the process can be reversed in order to get the source image/audio back out of it.

 =====================================================================
 Requires these NodeJS libraries: jimp